shmiko/shmiko.github.io/_posts/2016-05-19-googlytics.md

 An important step of digital analytics is understanding what your desired business objective and outcome is and how you plan to measure them.
 There are commonly 5 business objectives in the online world:
- -For ecommerce sites, an obvious objective is selling products or services.
+ - For ecommerce sites, an obvious objective is selling products or services.
- -For lead generation sites, the goal is to collect user information for sales teams to connect with potential leads.
+ - For lead generation sites, the goal is to collect user information for sales teams to connect with potential leads.
- -For content publishers, the goal is to encourage engagement and frequent visitation.
+ - For content publishers, the goal is to encourage engagement and frequent visitation.
- -For online informational or support sites, helping users find the information they need at the right time is of primary importance.
+ - For online informational or support sites, helping users find the information they need at the right time is of primary importance.
- -For branding, the main objective is to drive awareness, engagement and loyalty.
+ - For branding, the main objective is to drive awareness, engagement and loyalty.

  * Recognise why digital analytics tools like Google Analytics are important to implement for your business